-Cycling Through Yangshuo Countryside China
+Cycling Through Yangshuo Countryside, China

 Yangshuo is a picturesque riverside town near Guilin in South East China.

-There are plenty of things to do in Yangshuo.
-We spent almost a week in the pretty village enjoying its relaxed atmosphere and had to drag ourselves away.
+We spent almost a week in the pretty village enjoying its relaxed atmosphere and had to drag ourselves away to explore more of the region and landscapes.

 man on bicycle smiling at camera in yangshuo

-On our last day, we decided to hire bicycles to go cycling through the Yangshuo countryside to the nearby town of Fuli.
+We decided to hire bicycles to go cycling through the Yangshuo countryside to the nearby town of Fuli.

 It was a bumpy old back road that took us past farmers ploughing the fields with their buffaloes and little farm villages along the winding river.